Wes Bredenhof was born in Taber, Alberta, Canada.

 He is a visiting professor at the John Calvin Institute in Recife, Brazil.

 He has written numerous articles and reviews published in a variety of publications including Clarion, Christian Renewal, Reformed Perspective, Modern Reformation, The Westminster Theological Journal, Mid-America Journal of Theology and The Confessional Presbyterian.
 He is the author of several books including Aiming to Please: A Guide to Reformed Worship (The Study, 2020), Seven Wondrous Words: Christ’s Final Words from the Cross (The Study, 2019), Solus Christus (The Study, 2018), God did say!
-(Reformed Perspective Books, 2014), The Gospel Under the Northern Lights (Providence Press, 2011), and For the Cause of the Son of God (Reformation Media and Press, 2011).
+(Reformed Perspective Books, 2014), and The Gospel Under the Northern Lights (Providence Press, 2011).

 He and his wife have four children.
-His “extra-curricular” interests include hunting, fishing, and aviation.
+His “extra-curricular” interests include fly fishing and aviation.